citp/privacy-policy-historical/m/ma/maa/maatv.com.md

 We use common internet technologies such as cookies and beacons to ensure the integrity of our site and to customize portions of the site for you.

-**Cookies:**
+**Cookies
+**
-Cookies are small pieces of information stored by your browser on your computer's hard drive, at a web site's request.
+Cookies are small pieces of information stored by your browser on your computer's hard drive, at a website's request.
 MAA TV cookies do not contain any personal information, but are used primarily as follows:

   * to keep track of temporary information.
 For example, cookies allow us to keep track of the pictures you upload and download;
   * to register you in programs, such as MAA TV.com Membership.
 Cookies allow us to remember you when you login to the places on our site that require Membership;
   * to remember your country and language preferences;
   * to help us understand the size of our audience and traffic patterns;
-  * to collect and record information about what you viewed on our Web site and what you viewed in our e-mail;
+  * to collect and record information about what you viewed on our Website and what you viewed in our e-mail;
   * to manage and present site information and the pictures displayed on your computer, and
   * to deliver information specific to your interests.

-**Web Beacons:**
+**Web Beacons
+**
 We also place small "tracker gifs" or "beacons" on many of the pages on our website, in online advertising with third parties, and in our e-mail.
 We use these beacons, in connection with cookies, to collect non-personal data on the usage of our site including but not limited to the date and time of the visit, the pages visited, the referring web page, the type of browser (e.g., Internet Explorer, NetScape), the type of operating system (e.g., Windows, Linux, or Mac), and the domain name of the visitor's Internet service provider (e.g., AOL).
 This information is collected about thousands of site visits and analyzed as a whole.
-This information is useful in, for example, tracking the performance of our online advertising such as online banner ads and to determine where to place future advertising on other web sites.
+This information is useful in, for example, tracking the performance of our online advertising such as online banner ads and to determine where to place future advertising on other Websites.

-**Disabling Cookies and beacons :**
+**Disabling Cookies and beacons
+**
-If you are uncomfortable with the collection of such information through the use of cookies and beacons, we recommend disabling these features through your browser preferences, though please understand this will limit the performance and functionality of MAA TV's Web site.
+If you are uncomfortable with the collection of such information through the use of cookies and beacons, we recommend disabling these features through your browser preferences, though please understand this will limit the performance and functionality of MAA TV's Website.
 Your browser documentation should provide specific procedures for disabling cookie and beacon support.

-**Information from Other Sources :**
+**Information from Other Sources
+**
 We sometimes obtain additional information about you, such as demographic and lifestyle information, from other sources and merge it with information we have collected on this site, as well as information you may have provided offline.
 We use this information as stated below.

 **Using your Information**